Delta-in-hub/cpython/Doc/howto/instrumentation.rst

-To observe **every** callable invocation (including C-implemented functions and method descriptors) with a **single, global probe**, CPython emits ``python`` provider ``call-entry`` events carrying the filename, function name, line number, and module name.
+To observe **every** callable invocation (including C-implemented functions and method descriptors) with a **single, global probe**, CPython emits ``python`` provider ``call-entry`` events carrying the filename, function name, and module name.
 The probe fires at both runtime choke points that all calls pass through while minimizing per-call overhead by avoiding string conversions when the Unicode objects are already ASCII-ready: